 Best VPNs for safe, fast torrenting

-Without further ado, here are our top picks for the best VPN for torrenting as of April 2019:
+Without further ado, here are our top picks for the best VPN for torrenting:

 ExpressVPN takes the top spot in our list as the best VPN for torrenting.
 This VPN service offers fast download speeds with 256-bit AES encryption and perfect forward secrecy across 94 different countries.
 It’s a great plug-and-play option for those who don’t want to fuss with different configurations and just want something that will guarantee security and anonymity when torrenting.